-· The state should create a matching fund where local voters' financial commitment to local institutions can be matched with state assistance.
+• The state should create a matching fund where local voters' financial commitment to local institutions can be matched with state assistance.
 Such a matching fund should be used to account for local revenue capacity variances.

-Consider state funding with view to the system.
+State funding should be considered with a view to the system.

-· Consider state appropriations, tuition policy, state financial aid and institutional subsidies, as well as the state's tiered system, when assessing policy changes.
+• State appropriations, tuition policy, state financial aid and institutional subsidies, as well as the state's tiered system, should be considered when assessing policy changes.